Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   won: true,
   auton: "Red",
   awp: false,
+  strategy: [
-  strategy: [We match load because our drivetrain wasn't working, while our teammate does elevation and pushing the triballs into the goal
+    Our drivetrain is not working, so we match load and shoot triballs into the offensive zone while 9080C pushes the triballs into the goal.
   ],
+  auton_notes: [
-  auton_notes: [- We lost auton because our bot was still touching the triball at the end of auton ],
+    - We lost auton because our robot was still touching the triball at the end of auton ],
   match_notes: [
-    - 53E's teammate wasn't doing much because they're a clawbot, so we were able to outcycle them
+    - 960Z wasn't doing much because they're a clawbot, so we were able to outcycle them in scoring triballs
-    - Our teammate managed an A tier elevation
+    - 9080C achieved an A tier elevation, sealing the win for us ],
-  ],
   subsystems: (
     overperformed: "Catapult, Intake",
-    satisfactory: "Wings, Drivetrain",
+    satisfactory: "Wings",
-    underperformed: "",
+    underperformed: "Drivetrain",
   )
 )